sashatran/sashatran/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a UI/UX/Front End Engineer.
 I build web things.
-I've been building Vue and Nuxt projects lately.
+Lately, I've been building Vue and Nuxt projects, learning how to integrate Express(NodeJS) into my projects and deploying it to Heroku.

 My most recent project is this [blog](https://sashatran-blog.netlify.app/) made with Gridsome, Vue, GraphQL and NetlifyCMS.